CaliforniaHerps.com

 San Francisco Alligator Lizard Shasta Alligator Lizard Gilbert's Skink Southern Italian Wall Lizard

 A San Francisco Alligator Lizard with a partially-regenerated tail.
 This Shasta Alligator Lizard has a recently-severed tail that has not yet regenerated.
-Juvenile Red-tailed Skink with regenerating tail.
+Juvenile Western Red-tailed Skink with regenerating tail.
 Italian Wall Lizard with a

 regenerating tail.